MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-rocky-content.md

 ## Summary

 - Ansys Rocky was successfully tested on ND_A100_v4 and NC_A100_v4 VMs on Azure.
-- The speed increase of one GPU over 96 CPUs is significant.
+- The speed increases significantly when you upgrade from 96 CPUs to one GPU.
-- For all models, there's an optimal configuration that achieves the best combination of price and performance, after which adding hardware doesn't scale the performance substantially.
+- For all models, there's an optimal configuration that achieves the best combination of price and performance.
+After that point, adding hardware doesn't scale the performance substantially.
 For this particular harvester model, optimal performance occurs with three GPUs.
 For more complex models, we expect the optimal number of GPUs to be higher.
 For models that are less complex, we expect it to be lower.

 ## Contributors